johnearl92/kotlin-microservice-template/README.md

 # Overview

-This is a template for a kotlin-spring-boot-kotest Rest API project
+This is a template POC for an API service implemented in kotlin.
+Refer to the Stack and concepts for the details on what was applied on this project.

 # Pre-requisites